 Naldecon-EX Pediatric Side Effects

-Note: This page contains side effects data for the generic drug guaifenesin / phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Naldecon-EX Pediatric.
+Note: This document contains side effect information about guaifenesin / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Naldecon-EX Pediatric.

 Phenylpropanolamine causes vasoconstriction which usually does not result in blood pressure elevations in healthy adults given normally prescribed dosages.
 However, phenylpropanolamine administration may be problematic for patients with preexisting hypertension and those receiving higher dosages.
 In general, 75-mg of sustained-release phenylpropanolamine will not produce a significant increase in blood pressure in normotensive patients, but 150-mg of sustained-release phenylpropanolamine can.